Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 Likewise, a CEO of a Fortune 500 company may be considering your product, but if your "About Us" page isn't written with enough of a professional tone of authority, you may lose that enterprise customer to a different company that does the same thing as you but talks about it better.

-Don't use a lot of jargon in your "About Us" page
+Don't use a lot of jargon in your "About Us" page.

 Write simply and clearly, in a friendly and realistic tone that you know your specific audience will relate to and appreciate.
+If it sounds to gimmicky or like an inflated sales pitch, it might repel potential customers.

-Put important things first
+Put important things first.

 People have short attention spans and you won't have much time to either win them over or lose them to another company.